 Do you measure individual developer productivity?
 If so, what do you measure, and why do you feel it’s valuable?
-If you don’t and share similar feelings like mine, how would you recommend I justify that position to non-technology leadership?"
+If you don’t and share similar feelings as mine, how would you recommend I justify that position to non-technology leadership?

 It's Just So Tempting

 Imagine you are in the shoes of the CEO.
 The person who pays for a developer's time.
 It would be really nice to be able to measure, wouldn't it?
 To know if that developer is doing good work, doing enough work, or just slacking off.
 If they're slacking off, we'd fire them and hire someone who works better.
 And since we could measure it, we'd interview in a way that measures this efficiency.
 No more problems!

 But if developer productivity can be measured, how is there not a single standard of measuring this in the industry?
 Try to measure any one dimension, and you'll fail.
 Measuring lines of code is meaningless and leads to busywork.
 Number of tickets closed?
 People will get creative opening tickets, or optimize for the easy-to-fix ones.
 Number of commits per day?
 It will lead to small and frequent commits, but not more.
 Any single metric you give to people, it can - and will - be gamed.

 Even if we had this magic formula to measure individual productivity, it would all go to waste when looking at teams.
 Productive teams can move faster and produce more value than the individuals themselves.
 Instagram: 13 a team of 13 building a company acquired for $1B.
 Whatsapp: a team of 50 engineers serving 900M users.